Erica (video game): Reception

-Erica received mostly positive reviews, though Metacritic attributes it an aggregated score of 69/100 from 40 critic reviews.
-Erica's musical score, composed by Austin Wintory, was nominated for "original composition" awards at the 23rd Annual D.I.C.E.
-Awards and the 2019 International Film Music Critics Association Awards.
+The game received "mixed or average" reviews according to the review aggregation website Metacritic.
+It received an aggregated score of 69/100 from 41 critic reviews.
+Erica's musical score, composed by Austin Wintory, was nominated for "Outstanding Achievement in Original Music Composition" during the 23rd Annual D.I.C.E.
+Awards, as well as the original music award at the 2019 International Film Music Critics Association Awards.